Clustered Graph Matching for Label Recovery and Graph Classification: The good and the bad of coarse matching

 and when $m_2=m_1=m_3$,

-As $\text{tr}(AC)$ and $\text{tr}(APCP^T)$ concentrate tightly about their means, we see that for sufficiently large $n$, flipping blocks 1 and 2 via $P$ (an optimal alignment of $\Lambda^{(1)}$ and $\Lambda^{(2)}$) when $m_2=2m_1$ and $m_3=0$ will, with high probability, result in a better match for the average than the true identity alignment.
+where $1<c_3<c_1<c_2<2$ are constants that can be obtained from direct mathematical computation.
+As $\text{tr}(AC)$ and $\text{tr}(P^TAPC)$ concentrate tightly about their means, we see that for sufficiently large $n$, flipping blocks 1 and 2 via $P$ (an optimal alignment of $\Lambda^{(1)}$ and $\Lambda^{(2)}$) when $m_2=2m_1$ and $m_3=0$ will, with high probability, result in a better match for the average than the true identity alignment.
 This is unsurprising, as $\Lambda^{(2)}$ is designed for this end; i.e., to attract the dense block in $\Lambda^{(1)}$ to block 2 in $\Lambda^{(2)}$.
 If, however, the wrong-class in-sample graphs are evenly split between classes 2 and 3 with $m_1$ from each of the three classes, then the alignment provided by $P$ is no longer better than the identity alignment (again with high probability).
 Noting the same analysis holds for flipping blocks 1 and 3 (an optimal alignment of $\Lambda^{(1)}$ and $\Lambda^{(3)}$), we see here that the noise from the in-sample, wrong-class networks effectively cancels across classes as the wrong-classes pushing the optimal permutation in different, counteracting directions.